kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-0-orientation/05-setuplab.md

 sudo nano /root/PYTHON-LAB/project_details.yml
 ```

-Scroll down to the line `pod: POD-10` and change the number to whatever number you are assigned in the session.
+Scroll down to the line `pod: POD-10` and change the number to whatever number you are using in the session.

 Save the file by using **^o** then exit with **^x**.